Battle of the Catalaunian Plains: As a Roman defeat or indecisive

-In 1842, a labourer uncovered a burial at Pouan-les-Vallées, a village on the south bank of the river Aube, that consisted of a skeleton with a number of jewels and gold ornaments and buried with two swords.
-By the nature of its grave goods, it was initially thought to be the burial of Theodoric, but Hodgkin expressed skepticism, suggesting that this elite burial was that of a princely Germanic warrior who had lived in the fifth century.
-The Treasure of Pouan is conserved in the Musée Saint-Loup (Musée d'Art d'Archéologie et de Sciences Naturelles), Troyes.
-It is still not known whether or not the find is related to the battle.

 Aftermath and reputation of the battle

-The immediate and long-term effects of the Battle of the Catalaunian Fields are somewhat disputed.
+The immediate and long-term effects of the Battle of the Catalaunian Plains are somewhat disputed.
 Attila returned to invade the Western Roman Empire in 452, which was more successful than his invasion of Gaul.
 After a 3-month siege of Aquileia, arranged by Aetius in the hopes it would use up his whole campaigning season, Attila razed the city and ravaged the Po Valley.
 Aetius, without aid from the federates in Gaul and without the military capacity to stop Attila on his own, sent an embassy consisting of Pope Leo I, Trygetius, and Gennadius Avienus to broker a treaty with Attila.
 Attila ultimately retreated from Italy, most likely due to a local famine and disease within his army.
 Some authors have argued that this sequence of military fiascos for Aetius ultimately led to his downfall.
-Merrils and Miles also argue it led to the downfall of Valentinian III as a result of Aetius' assassination.
+Andrew Merrils and Richard Miles also argue that it led to the downfall of Valentinian III as a result of Aetius' assassination.
 This has been disputed recently by Meghan McEvoy, who argues that Valentinian III wanted to be an active emperor and simply needed to remove his manager, and that there was no real direct cause for Aetius' murder.